-SOLUTION: This policy directs KCHA's limited resources to populations facing the greatest need: elderly, near-elderly and disabled households; and families with minor children.
-We modified the eligibility standards outlined in the Public Housing Admissions and Continued Occupancy Policy (ACOP) and Section 8 Administrative Plans to limit eligible households to those that include at least one elderly or disabled individual or a minor/dependent child.
+CHALLENGE: According to a January 2015 point-in-time count, 3,069 families with children were living near-elderly and disabled households; and families with minor children.
+We modified the eligibility standards outlined in the Public Housing Admissions and Continued Occupancy Policy (ACOP) and disabled individual or a minor/dependent child.
 The current policy affects only admissions and does not affect the eligibility of households currently receiving assistance.
 Exceptions will be made for participants in programs that target specialized populations such as domestic violence victims or individuals who have been chronically homeless.